 Richard Doolittle is the vice dean of RIT’s College of Health Sciences and Technology.
 Dick served previously as the assistant provost for Undergraduate Education, head of the School of Life Sciences and head of the Medical Sciences Department.
 He has extensive experience in program and curriculum development and is a key member of the RIT/RGHS (Rochester General Health Systems) Alliance.

-Stan Rickel is an Associate Professor and the Graduate Director for RIT’s Industrial Design Program.
+Stan is the Department Chair and the Graduate Coordinator for RIT’s Industrial Design Program.
 His current areas of research and interest include sensible design, Dr. Seuss, whole/brain thinking, abstractions and perception, emergent properties of artifacts and environments, and most importantly, education of the next generation of brilliant designers.

 Denis Cormier is the Earl W. Brinkman Professor of Industrial and Systems Engineering at RIT.
 His teaching and research interests focus on additive manufacturing and direct-write printing technologies for the synthesis of novel materials and geometric structures.